-- (a) Development must achieve and satisfy the outcomes expressed in the character statement and supporting principles. - (b) Recognise the institutional area east of College Street as one of Sydney's pre-eminent public areas characterised by a concentration of heritage items which house activities of State and National significance. - (c) Reinforce the urban character and scale of College Street by requiring new buildings to be integrated with the form of existing buildings and generally limiting the height of new buildings to the prevailing height of existing buildings, and to maintain the sense of openness east of Hyde Park. - (d) Enhance and reinforce the precinct's role as a major gateway to the City from the east, particularly from William Street to Park Street, by ensuring that development does not adversely affect the views when approaching the City.

-- (e) Maintain and strengthen the sense of enclosure provided by the buildings to the west and south of Hyde Park, by requiring new buildings to be built to street alignment, to have street frontage heights consistent with the existing development and to have adequate setbacks above those street frontage heights. - (f) Maintain and enhance views to and through the Park and along College Street to landmark buildings such as St Mary's Cathedral east and Centre Point Tower west. - (g) Maintain and enhance the role of the precinct as a major recreational open space for Sydney's workers and residents. - (h) Protect and extend mid-winter lunchtime sun access to Hyde Park and other open spaces in this Special Character Area.
+- (a) Development must achieve and satisfy the outcomes expressed in the locality statement and supporting general objectives for special character areas, in addition to the principles below. - (b) Recognise the institutional area east of College Street as one of Sydney's pre-eminent public areas characterised by a concentration of heritage items which house activities of state and national significance. - (c) Reinforce the urban character and scale of College Street by requiring new development to be integrated with the form of existing buildings and limiting the height of new buildings to the established prevailing height, and to maintain the sense of openness east of Hyde Park. - (d) Enhance and reinforce the precinct's role as a major gateway to the City from the east, particularly from William Street to Park Street, by ensuring that development does not adversely affect the views when approaching the City. - (e) Maintain and strengthen the sense of enclosure provided by the buildings to the west and south of Hyde Park, by requiring new buildings to be built to street alignment, to have street frontage heights consistent with the existing development and to have adequate setbacks above those street frontage heights. - (f) Ensure the visual relationship between Hyde Park Barracks and St James Church through Queen's Square remains unimpeded. - (g) Maintain and enhance views to and through the Park and along College Street to landmark buildings such as St Mary's Cathedral. - (h) Maintain and enhance the role of the precinct as a major recreational open space for Sydney's workers and residents. - (i) Protect and enhance solar access to Hyde Park, Cook and Phillip Park, Queen's Square and to the grounds of heritage listed buildings and other open spaces in this Special Character Area. - (j) Ensure the visual relationship between Hyde Park Barracks and St James Church remains unimpeded. - (k) Maintain and enhance visual connectivity and pedestrian permeability from Hyde Park through to the Domain and Cook and Phillip Park. - (I) Conserve significant tree plantings, grounds, walls, fences and significant archaeological resources. - (m) Promote an understanding of the historical and symbolic value of the area through interpretation.